jon6fingrs/ghostboard/README.md

 Ghostboard is a lightweight, self-hosted solution for real-time synchronized text sharing.
 This repository includes a WebSocket server for syncing text across multiple clients and a command-line client for retrieving or updating the shared text.

-This is aimed at selfhosters who want to quickly and easily share text between computers.
-There is absolutely no encryption or security.
-This is not something which should be deployed on the internet.
-It simply creates a webpage that accepts text.
-The text is mirrored across all instances.
-In addition, there is a CLI client to interact with the text without access to a webpage or gui.
+This project is aimed at self-hosters who want to quickly and easily share text between devices. **There is no encryption or security**—it is not suitable for deployment on the internet or other untrusted networks.
+Ghostboard creates a simple webpage that accepts text, which is mirrored across all connected instances.
+A command-line client is also provided for interacting with the text without requiring a graphical interface.

 ---